 Medigap (Supplemental) Plans

-Factors to Consider When Choosing the Best Medicare Plan for Seniors in California
+Selecting the Best Medicare Plan for Seniors in Southern CA

-Veterans must ensure the plan covers their medication before selecting it, especially if they take prescription drugs regularly.
+Ensure the plan covers your required medication, especially if you take prescription drugs regularly.

-Seniors should ensure the plan’s provider network includes the hospitals, clinics, and other healthcare facilities they select.
-If not, they should consider a program that offers a wider network of providers or allows out-of-network care.
+Check if the plan’s provider network includes the hospitals, clinics, and other healthcare facilities you prefer.
+If not, look for a plan with a broader network or out-of-network care options.

-Assess extra benefits included in the plan, such as wellness initiatives, dental, and vision coverage.
-Consider transportation, home services, and hearing needs.
+Consider extra benefits, such as wellness programs, dental and vision coverage, transportation, home services, and hearing aids.

 Comparison of Medicare Plans in California for Seniors